Choruses and COVID-19 (Coronavirus)

 (image via pixabay)

-Chorus America continues to track news and collect information about the impact of COVID-19 (Coronavirus) from our members and partners.
-This page serves as our central hub of information to help you stay informed about reopening and advocacy developments as the choral field moves forward together.
+Chorus America tracks news and collect information about the impact of COVID-19 (Coronavirus) from our members and partners and creates articles and other resources that show how the choral field continues to respond.
+This page serves as our central hub of information to help you stay informed.

 - Joint Statement by Chorus America, ACDA, NATS, Barbershop Harmony Society, et al. on Continued Safety Measures During the Holiday Season (Dec.
 8, 2021)